100+ TRAVEL APPS FOR WAYFARERS

 An Echidna as found on Flinders Ranges

-Blue tongue lizard, quite common, don’t have teeth but can break the skin with the power of their bite grip
+Blue tongue lizards, quite common, don’t have teeth but can break the skin with the power of their bite grip

 To be continued…